sjcockell/mmb8052/practicals/practical_02.md

 Searching for specific text in large files can be a laborious process - `grep` is a useful and efficient utility which simplifies this task. `grep phrase file` is a command which will search for lines which contain `phrase` in a text file called `file`.

-If your search phrase contains special characters which are usually interpreted by the bash shell (e.g. `>`, `<`, `|` or `*`), then it is necessary to enclose the phrase in single quotes - `grep 'phrase' file` - to prevent bash from interpreting these characters.
-For example, you would count the number of sequence entries in a FASTA file by counting the lines which contain the `>` character (which is used to start sequence header lines according to the FASTA specification).
+If our search phrase contains special characters which are usually interpreted by the bash shell (e.g. `>`, `<`, `|` or `*`), then it is necessary to enclose the phrase in single quotes - `grep 'phrase' file` - to prevent bash from interpreting these characters.
+For example, we would count the number of sequence entries in a FASTA file by counting the lines which contain the `>` character (which is used to start sequence header lines according to the FASTA specification).
 Since `>` is interpreted by bash as the redirection of `STDOUT`, the following command would actually overwrite the _input_ file, by redirecting the (non-existant) output of the `grep` command into the file:

 ```bash
 $ grep > human.fa
 ```

-To prevent this, you should ensure the search phrase is enclosed in single quotes:
+To prevent this, we should ensure the search phrase is enclosed in single quotes:

 ```bash
 $ grep '>' human.fa
 ```

 This command will return all of the lines which contain a `>` character.
-You could then, for example, use `wc` to count them:
+We could then, for example, use `wc` to count them:

 ```bash
 $ grep '>' human.fa | wc -l